BRCooperrider/BRCooperrider.github.io/README.md

 #### Link to [Enhancement One](https://github.com/BRCooperrider/BRCooperrider.github.io/tree/main/Inventory_App_Iterations/Original/Project_2_Bryce_Cooperrider_Inventory_App)
 #### Link to [Enhancement One Writeup](https://github.com/BRCooperrider/BRCooperrider.github.io/blob/main/Writeups/Enhancement%20One%20Bryce%20Cooperrider.pdf)

-#### To start with enhancement one, I wanted to clean up the layout of the main inventory screen.
+#### To start with Enhancement One, I wanted to clean up the layout of the main inventory screen.
 I removed a row from the top and bottom of the recycler view to allow room for the floating action button at the bottom and filtering/sorting capabilities at the top.
-I also added a popup to each item in the inventory to view additional details about an item.
+I also added a popup to each item in the inventory to view additional details about the selected item.
 Within this popup view is an additional way to remove an item from the database; just click the delete item button and it is removed.

 #### The completion of this enhancement means I can check off two of the capstone evaluation criteria.
 - [x] Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science